UoB-COMSM0110/2023-group-4/README.md

 After discussing lots of questions and concepts surrounding both ideas, ultimately we unanimously decided on developing a jumping style game for several reasons:

 - Firstly, jumping games are fun, intuitive and easy for everyone to play.
 - Secondly, we realised that designing many levels for a platform based game could be quite time consuming, in terms of creative and programming resources.
 A jumping game where the principle is similar throughout was deemed to be the more sensible choice.
 - Lastly, we had lots of initial thoughts on how to incorporate an interesting narrative for a jumping style game.
 Incorporating one of our favourite internet memes (Nyan Cat) and portraying the obstacles as being similar to overcoming adversities in life.
-Our game would not just be a jumping game but also a “game of life”.<br><br>
+Our game would not just be a jumping game but also a “game of life”.

 ![GroupPic](/code/Animation/NayanCat.gif)